dwightwatson/bootstrap-form/README.md

-BootstrapForm, forms for Laravel 5
+Bootstrap 4 forms for Laravel 5
 ==================================

-This is a package for simply creating Bootstrap 3 styled form groups in Laravel 5.
+This is a package for simply creating Bootstrap 4 styled form groups in Laravel 5.
 It extends the normal form builder to provide you with horizontal form groups completed with labels, error messages and appropriate class usage.

+For Bootstrap 3, use [version 1.x](https://github.com/bnbwebexpertise/laravel-bootstrap-form/tree/1) : `composer require bnbwebexpertise/laravel-bootstrap-form:^1`

 ## Introduction

-Simply use the `BootstrapForm` facade in the place of the `Form` facade when you want to generate a Bootstrap 3 form group.
+Simply use the `BootstrapForm` facade in the place of the `Form` facade when you want to generate a Bootstrap 4 form group.

 ```php
 BootForm::text('username');